ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • Do we want to be “good”...or, do we want to be “great?”
 (If “great” is the answer, then: What are we doing to raise the bar?
 What about us is different?
 What are we missing in our journey to building a truly great company?
 What are some major logjams holding us back?)

-Weekly Meetings are a key part of an overall strategic Meeting Rhythm that helps grow a company toward excellence.
+Weekly meetings are a key part of an overall strategic meeting rhythm that helps a company grow toward excellence.
 Your Annual Plan is important, but the degree to which you can up the ante on the content of your Weekly Meetings is the degree to which you can build a great organization.

 Additional Rhythm Systems Meeting Resources: